TULiberalArts/Neuroscience/pages/undergradaute.md

 published: true
 ---

-Our program enables students to pursue a curriculum in several departments, colleges and schools at Temple.
-Neuroscience is an interdisciplinary field addressing neural and brain function at multiple levels.
-It encompasses a broad domain that ranges from molecular genetics and neural development, to brain processes involved in cognition and emotion, to mechanisms and consequences of neurodegenerative disease.
-The field also includes mathematical and physical principles involved in modeling neural systems and in brain imaging.

 ## A Hands-On Approach

 Neuroscience majors have the opportunity to gain first-hand research experience by observing and participating in ongoing studies on campus, as well as at external research sites.